RUBS – Customized Ratio Utility Billing Systems

 Committed to being an industry leader in customer service we offer 24/7/365 live support in both English and Spanish.
 This allows us to respond to and follow up with residents, property staff, management and ownership without delay.
 Questions are handled in a routine and detailed manner, allowing us to track, respond to and resolve customer issues quickly and professionally.

-Does a customized Ration Utility Billing System Encourage Conservation?
+Does a customized Ratio Utility Billing System Encourage Conservation?

 Yes.
 Where submetering encourages individual consumers to conserve, RUBS promotes the community as a whole to decrease utility usage.
 Utility consumption, on average, decreases from 5% to 40% once a RUBS program is announced and implemented.
 Both the EPA and the National Apartment Association have conducted studies which concluded that billing encourages conservation.